emsig/emsig.github.io/index.rst

 .. dropdown:: About the name and logo of **emsig**

-    The name **emsig** is an abbreviation in English and a word-play in German.
+    The name **emsig** is an abbreviation in English and a pun in German.

     It stands primarily as abbreviation for ElectroMagnetic Simulation in Geophysics.
 However, **emsig** is also a German adjective, meaning